George W. Casey Sr.: Post war

 In 1957 he graduated from the United States Army Command and General Staff College.
 In 1963 he graduated from the National War College.
 He commanded 3rd Brigade, 8th Infantry Division in West Germany from 1963 to 1965.

 Vietnam War

 In the late 1960s he served with the 1st Cavalry Division, first as chief of staff, then as commander of 2nd Brigade, and later as assistant division commander.
-He served as the Chief of Staff of 2nd Brigade, 1st Air Cavalry Division, in South Vietnam, from September 1966 to October 1967.
+He served as the Chief of Staff of the division, and later commander of 2nd Brigade, 1st Air Cavalry Division, in South Vietnam, from September 1966 to October 1967.

+Casey served with U.S. Army Combat Developments Command at Fort Belvoir, Virginia, from October 1967 to August 1968, and then as Commanding General of the U.S. Army Combat Developments Command Combat Arms Group at Fort Leavenworth, Kansas, from September 1968 to July 1969.
 While home on leave from serving in Vietnam, he was promoted to major general during a ceremony on April 30, 1970, at the Pentagon.
-Casey served with U.S. Army Combat Developments Command at Fort Belvoir, Virginia, from October 1967 to August 1968, and then as Commanding General of the U.S. Army Combat Developments Command Combat Arms Group at Fort Leavenworth, Kansas, from September 1968 to July 1969.
 In May 1970, he assumed command of the 1st Cavalry Division in Vietnam.